Large Language Models provide support for the parallelogram theory of analogy: General Discussion

-By directly comparing LLMs' completions of classic four-term word analogies with human completions, we asked whether today’s LLMs solve analogies like people do and, if not, what the differences reveal about the representations and heuristics that capture each system.
-We found (1) People judge LLM-generated analogies to be better than human-generated ones, on average; (2) LLM analogies are better predicted by the parallelogram model than human responses, although, much like people's, they are better captured by local similarity heuristics overall.
-(3) LLM-generated analogies are considered better when they more cleanly instantiate the parallelogram relation and involve less accessible (lower-frequency) words.
+Whether simple analogies can be captured via parallelograms in semantic vector spaces is a classic question in cognitive science.
+By directly comparing LLMs' completions of classic four-term word analogies with human completions, we were able to explore whether today's LLMs solve analogies like people do and, if not, what the differences reveal about the models that describe each system.
+We found: (1) People judge LLM-generated analogies to be better than human-generated ones, on average.
+(2) LLM analogies are better predicted by the parallelogram model than human responses, although, much like people's, they are better captured by local similarity heuristics overall.
+(3) LLM-generated analogies are considered better when they more cleanly instantiate the parallelogram relation and involve less accessible (lower-frequency) words, despite little evidence that LLMs internally represent the parallelogram.
 (4) This advantage is driven not by LLMs producing superior responses across the board, but by humans generating a long tail of weaker completions.
 When only modal (most frequent) responses are compared, the LLM advantage disappears, though rating differences between LLM and human modal completions continue to be predicted by greater parallelogram alignment and lower word frequency.
+(5) Improving the parallelogram structure of a model improves the extent to which parallelogram can capture human and LLMs responses.

+Overall, our results suggest that previous failure of the parallelogram model may reflect limitations of human analogy production rather than limitations of the model itself.
+With LLMs more consistently producing relation-preserving responses, we found the parallelogram model provides a robust account of what makes a word analogy good, even if it may not be a complete account of how either humans or LLMs generate them.
+In the remainder of the paper, we consider what these results imply for the theories of analogy, why local similarity continues to outperform the parallelogram model in predicting the full distribution, limitations, and directions for future research.